EoghanDelaney/pands-project/README.md

 # 2. Investigation
 The first step is to determine what the iris data set is.
 As part of Fisher’s investigation he measured, documented and logged 150 Iris plants.
 Below is an image, taken from Math.umd.edu illustrating the sepal and petal part of the iris flower.
 The petal appears to be closer to the centre of the flower.
-The seapl is further down the stem of the plant.
+The sepal is further down the stem of the plant.
 <p align="center">
     <img src='images/iris_with_labels.jpg'/>
 </p>
 https://www.math.umd.edu/~petersd/666/html/iris_pca.html

 From searching Google, a number of different iterations of the data set can found and the following CSV file was used in this project [CSV File](http://archive.ics.uci.edu/ml/datasets/iris).
-The dataset consists of five number columns, four of which are dimensions (in centimetres) – Sepal Length, Sepal Width, Petal Length & Petal Width.
+The dataset consists of five number columns, four of which are dimensions (in centimeters) – Sepal Length, Sepal Width, Petal Length & Petal Width.
 The final column is the species of iris flower.
 There are 150 samples taken, 50 number for each species/class.

-This assignement will attempt to use statisical models to predict the species of the relevant plant.
+This assignment will attempt to use statistical models to predict the species of the relevant plant.

 ### Fisher's Paper
-Fisher's paper **"The use of multiple measurements in taxonomic problems"** - The paper uses a statistical approach to determine the differnences in the three species of Iris flower.
-Fisher explored *"what linear function of the four measurements will maximize the ratio of the difference between the specifc means to the standard deviations within the species?"*
+Fisher's paper **"The use of multiple measurements in taxonomic problems"** - The paper uses a statistical approach to determine the differences in the three species of Iris flower.
+Fisher explored *"what linear function of the four measurements will maximize the ratio of the difference between the specific means to the standard deviations within the species?"*

 Fisher concluded that *"a diagnosis of these two species (virginica & versicolor) could not be based solely on these four measurements (Sepal width, sepal length, petal width and petal length) of a single flower"*.